rahul-amzn/terraform-aws-codestar/README.md

 This Terraform module creates an AWS CodeStar host and connection.

+[AWS CodeStar]{https://aws.amazon.com/codestar/} allows you to quickly develop, build, and deploy your applications on AWS with unified user interface, enabling you to easily manage your software development activities in one place.

 ## Repository directory structure
 * The **terraform-aws-codestar/deploy/** directory contains .tf configuration files and **dev.auto.tfvars** to define default variables.